About the Journal

 OPEN SUBMISSIONS: YES INDEXED: YES PEER EVALUATED: NO

-- IAPUCo Articles accepted and exhibited at IAPUCo congresses
+- IAPUCo Articles accepted and presented at IAPUCo congresses

 OPEN SUBMISSIONS: NO INDEXED: YES PEER EVALUATED: YES